PrEP (Generic Truvada)

 • Men who have sex with men (gay and bisexual men).

-• Men with an HIV-positive partner or their partner's HIV status is not known.
+• Men with an HIV-positive partner or whose partner's HIV status is not known.

 • Men with multiple partners.